sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 my business was going to be, I said, "It will be for web designers, that's all I know."

-30X500 is almost completely about empathy and how to have some for your customers.
+30X500 is almost completely about empathy, and how to have some for your customers.
 So it's pretty much a guarantee you will make money.
 I signed up.